‣ Full payment is due at 45 days prior to check-in

 Fiji has a year-round tropical climate, but there are two general seasons;

--December to April – These are the warmer months of the year with temperatures reaching about 32 degrees/89 Fahrenheit during the day.
+‣ December to April – These are the warmer months of the year with temperatures reaching about 32 degrees/89 Fahrenheit during the day.
 Humidity is greater.
-Bright sunny mornings and and showers in the afternoon are common.
+Bright sunny mornings and showers in the afternoon are common.
 The landscape is green and vibrant and you can see the surrounding hinterland and waterfalls in all their glory.

--May to November – These months are more mild in temperature with temperatures reaching a comfortable 26 degrees/78 Fahrenheit during the day.
+‣ May to November – These months are more mild in temperature with temperatures reaching a comfortable 26 degrees/78 Fahrenheit during the day.
 Rain is less common.
-Temperatures can dip to about 18 degrees/64 Fahrenheit in the evenings, so bring a light sweater or cardigan.
+Temperatures can dip to about 17 degrees/64 Fahrenheit in the evenings, so we suggest bringing a light sweater, cardigan or pullover.

 What is the best time to travel?

-May to November is considered the ideal time.
-However this will also depend on personal preference, since some people prefer the warmer temperatures and humidity of the summer months.
+May to November is considered the ideal time for most tourists.
+However this will also depend on personal preference, since some people are more accustomed to or prefer the warmer temperatures and humidity of summer.
+Other peoples may determine their travel dates by seasonal activities and experiences.

 Where is the nearest town to Savasi Island?

 Savusavu town is only 15 mins drive from Savasi Island.
 We can arrange a taxi any time you want to explore the local area.
-Here you will find a local market (best to visit on a Saturday), a few banks, souvenir shops, a range of cafes and eateries, and the picturesque Savusavu Bay, one of the most popular spots in Fiji for yachts to moor.
+Here you will find a local market (best to visit on a Saturday), a few banks, souvenir shops, cafes and eateries, and the beautiful Savusavu Bay, one of the most popular spots in Fiji for yachts to moor.

-All the pricing at the resort is in US dollars.
-We accept cash, or any major credit card, for all resort purchases.
-A 3.5% surcharge applies for credit card payments.
-Any currency is accepted for tipping purposes.
+All the pricing at the resort is in Fiji Dollars.
+We accept cash or any major credit card for payment.
+Please note a 3.5% surcharge applies for credit card payments.

-There are ATM’s located in town (15 mins from the resort) if you need cash out during your stay.
+There are ATM’s located in town (15 mins from the resort) if you do wish to withdraw cash during your stay.
+This may come in handy for smaller souvenir purchases, donation to a village, or transport unaffiliated with Savasi Island Resort.

 What about tipping?

-Tipping is not expected in Fiji, but you may provide gratuities based on your personal experience at the resort.
-All tips go toward a communal staff fund, and are distributed evenly amongst staff members at the end of the year.
-We ask that you do not tip staff individually.
+Tipping is not expected in Fiji, but you may provide gratuities based on your experience at the resort at the end of your stay.
+All tips go toward a communal staff fund, and are distributed amongst staff members at the end of the year.
+We ask that you do not tip staff individually as we want to ensure that all team members are rewarded for making Savasi what it is, not just those who are front-of-house or most visible to our guests.

 What sort of adapter is used in Fiji?